 What is a charter school?

-Charter schools commit to meeting the specific academic, financial, and operational performance goals outlined in their charter contract and state and federal law but have flexibility in determining how to achieve those goals.
+Charter schools commit to meeting performance goals outlined in their charter contract.
+These goals are usually academic, financial, and operational in nature.
+Charter schools have flexibility in how they achieve those goals.

-Charter public schools, just like traditional public schools, are tuition-free and open to all students.
+Charter public schools are tuition-free and open to all students.
 They receive state funding based on a formula that considers the number of children enrolled in the school.

 What is a charter authorizer?